conorcarrion/multinational-retail-data-centralisation/README.md

 ## Milestone 1

 As I started this project I wanted to do everything in Docker as I have used this tool a lot recently and know it is used ubiquitously throughout industry.
 I started by finding the Docker images for postgres and pgadmin4 and seeing if I could do what I wanted.
-After finding the images I coudld not work out why I couldn't access the pgadmin container via localhost:5000 or 5050 or any port I tried to set it to.
+After finding the images and running a docker compose, I couldn't access the pgadmin container via localhost:5000 or any port I tried to set it to.
 In the end I managed to make it work by setting PGADMIN_LISTEN_ADDRESS=0.0.0.0 in the environment variables.
-I think the default was [::], which perhaps does not work on my OS Ubuntu.
+I think the default was [::], which perhaps does not work on my OS, Ubuntu.
 I created a .env file for all the details adding PGADMIN_LISTEN_PORT=5050 and PGADMIN_LISTEN_ADDRESS=0.0.0.0 to the environment variables.
 This changed the access address from the default [::]:80 to 0.0.0.0:5050.
 Once I was connected I managed to connect to the postgres container by simply accessing the name of the container I had selected, a useful feature of Docker.

 ```
 PGADMIN_DEFAULT_EMAIL=cjq234@gmail.com
 PGADMIN_DEFAULT_PASSWORD=pgpassword
-POSTGRES_PASSWORD=pgpassword
 PGADMIN_LISTEN_PORT=5050
 PGADMIN_LISTEN_ADDRESS=0.0.0.0
+POSTGRES_USER=postgres
+POSTGRES_PASSWORD=pgpassword
 ```

 I proceeded to set up the Docker Compose file and Dockerfile to boot the containers as I wanted with volumes for each.
 Next I added a third container for my python script, I will need to add more details to it as I work out which ports I will need to use.